battre/autocomplete-attribute-explainer/country_analysis.md

 </table>

-[^es-lots-of-details]: This is from carrefour.es.
+[^es-lots-of-details] This is from carrefour.es.
 And Yes - each of these is a separate field. consum.es, dia.es, elcorteingles.es and many others have a similar split by fields.

-[^hispanic-names]: elcorteingles.es, ikea.com
+[^hispanic-names] elcorteingles.es, ikea.com

-[^es-sinúmero]: sometimes there is a checkbox "s/n" or "sin número" (without number)
+[^es-sinúmero] sometimes there is a checkbox "s/n" or "sin número" (without number)

 ## France